BeyondMicroControl/AsciiCAD/README.md

 ## Feature wish-list

 - [ ] Refactor index.html (main file) to fully run in a signle file, with no immediate external dependencies
-- [ ] Line conflict resolution is buggy, for the simple reason it is complex ;-) (single lines, double lines, double thickness lines, etc...)
+- [ ] Junction resolution is buggy, for the simple reason it is complex ;-) (single lines, double lines, double thickness lines, etc...)
 - [ ] Embed a component editor + Import/Export Ascii component catalog

 ## Status